ptstream/QtUPnP/README.md

   - Invoke the actions.
   - and see the detailed results.
   - ...

 *************** AIVCtrl *******************

 aivctrl is a control point for users to drive media servers and media renderers.
+The user documentation it in /QtUPnP\aivctrl\doc
 The main fonctionnalities are:
   - A remote control format (small size on the screen).
   - Discover and show servers and renderers.